 We have already discussed the most popular American football betting markets.
 These are:

 There are many more markets available, but most American football bettors focus on at least one of the markets listed above.
 Each American football betting market has its own quirks and nuances and as you broaden your understanding of NFL or NCAA betting, you’ll discover that some markets make more sense to you than others.
 So go with your betting intuition.

 The most successful NFL and NCAA bettors typically focus on one, maybe two betting markets.
-It's not uncommon for experienced American football bettors to focus only on point totals, while others focus on point spreads.
-The key to long term profitability is in focus and specialising.
-Discover which American football markets you're consistently able to identify value in and stick to them.
+It’s not uncommon for experienced American football bettors to focus only on point totals, while others focus on point spreads.
+The key to long term betting is in focus and specialising.
+Discover which American football markets you’re consistently able to identify value in and stick to them.

 While the number one key to long term American football betting success is in identifying value, not far behind is the application of sound money management.
 What does this involve?
 Put simply, it involves managing your betting bankroll and knowing much to stake on a single bet.

 How large should your bankroll be?
 Ideally it should only be as large as you can afford to lose.
-Yes, we want to make profits betting on NFL and NCAA games, but even equipped with the most sophisticated value identification and money management strategies, results can often go against us.
+Yes, we want to see returns betting on NFL and NCAA games, but even equipped with the most sophisticated value identification and money management strategies, results can often go against us.
 Losing streaks a fact of life for even the most successful American football bettors.
 The only way to earn consistent returns while protecting yourself against losing streaks, is in the application of a sound money management strategy.

 Every serious bettor, whether they bet on the NFL, NCAA football or any other league, keeps a record of their bets.
-And if you're not keeping a record of your bets, then do not expect to learn, do not expect to improve your returns.
-Expect to lose money.
+And if you’re not keeping a record of your bets, then do not expect to learn, do not expect to improve your returns.

 Your record of American football betting should include the following: